fmemuir/COASTGUARD/README.md

 ```

 A web browser will open; log in with the GMail account you used to sign up to GEE.
 The authenticator should then redirect back to your terminal window.
 If it doesn't, copy+paste the authorization code into the terminal.

-### **INSTALL QUICK VERSION**
-1. Download repo: `$ git clone https://github.com/fmemuir/COASTGUARD.git`
-2. Create conda environment: `conda env create -f coastguard_environment.yml`
-3. Activate env: `conda activate coastguard`
-4. Authenticate GEE: `earthengine authenticate`

-**Remember!**: Always run `conda activate coastguard` each time you want to use the toolbox.
-You *should not* need to authenticate `earthengine` each time, just the once when installing.

 ## Getting Started